Keyword cannibalization can negatively impact your website’s organic search performance.

 When multiple pages compete for the same keyword, it becomes difficult for search engines to figure out the most relevant page that should be ranking higher for this keyword.

-This can lead to lower search rankings and less visibility for all concerned pages.
+This can result in lower search rankings and reduced visibility for all relevant pages.

 Search engines rank pages based on authority signals, like backlinks, content quality, user experience, and more.